AI Outreach Automation

 A strong outbound sequence in 2026 includes:

-2. LinkedIn acceptance timing: Email gives 2-3 days to build familiarity before LinkedIn request lands
+2. LinkedIn acceptance timing: Email gives 2–3 days to build familiarity before the LinkedIn request lands

-3. Email provides context: By day 3, they may have read your email, so LinkedIn request feels like follow-up, not cold outreach
+3. Email provides context: By day 3 they may have read your email, so the LinkedIn request feels like a follow-up, not cold outreach

-4. Deliverability: Email addresses are more verified than LinkedIn profiles
+4. Deliverability: Email addresses are more verifiable than LinkedIn profiles

 5. Documentation: Email creates a paper trail if they move slowly

-1. Lower friction: Accepting a connection is easier than replying to email
+1. Lower friction: Accepting a connection is easier than replying to an email

 2. Higher engagement: LinkedIn DMs get 2x+ higher response rates than email

-3. Social proof visible: They see your profile, connections, recommendations
+3. Social proof visible: They see your profile, connections, and recommendations

-4. Fallback channel: If email gets buried, LinkedIn catches them
+4. Fallback channel: If the email gets buried, LinkedIn catches them

-Minimum 48-hour gaps between touches on same channel.
+Minimum 48-hour gaps between touches on the same channel.

 The #1 mistake in 2026 multi-channel outreach is sending the same message on both channels, which kills credibility and looks like spam automation.